-2. SPIDAL JAVA
+3. SPIDAL JAVA

 SPIDAL Java provides several multidimensional scaling, and clustering implementations.
-At present, there is a well-established collection of open source big data software such as those available in the Apache Big Data Stack (ABDS) [9], and it is important to be able to integrate SPIDAL Java applications with such solutions in the long run, hence the choice of Java to author this suite.
-Also, with optimizations discussed in Section 3 and the use of Just In Time (JIT) compiler, Java implementations give comparable performance to C/C++ code.
+It is written in Java for productivity and interoperability.
+Also, with the optimizations discussed in Section 4 and the use of Just In Time (JIT) compiler, Java implementations give comparable performance to C/C++ code.